Fred Olsen Lines has exhibited 37 figureheads made by famous Norwegian artists, used on the shipping company's ships in the period 1938 - 1976.

 One has known about Hvitsten from the Viking Age, as this was the seat of Nevstein and Ingrid.
 Ingrid was the sister to King Harald Hardråd and the daughter of Sigurd Syr and Queen Åsta.

 The village grew throughout the 19th century as shipowners used it as a winter harbor for their ships.
 As a result, the crew and officers settled on the site.
 This is where the history of Fred.
 Olsen Line started.

-The old wooden church from 1903 was a gift from Bolette Olsen, Fred Olsens mother.
-The shipping company is often the first thing many Norwegians associate with Hvitsten.
+The beautiful wooden church from 1903 was a gift from Bolette Olsen, Fred Olsen's mother.
+For many Norwegians Fred.
+Olsen Line is the first thing many associate with Hvitsten.

 The family estate, Lysedal, still dominates the landscape as well as the company's old Figureheads, which are placed around in the villages and its parks.